|

 are amazingly good.

-Because this is the simplest paper plane here, and the first; pardon us for
+Because this is the simplest plane here, and the first, pardon us for

 explaining how to create it quite slowly and carefully, so that everyone